 Family Support Leadership Council Updates

-Family support related videos: P&G Thank You, Mom video, an example message of family support, "The worlds toughest moms raise the toughest kids," and "What is a Good Life?" video from the 2014 Oklahoma Family Support Newtork Joining Forces Conference.
+Family support related videos: P&G Thank You, Mom video, an example message of family support, "The worlds toughest moms raise the toughest kids," and "What is a Good Life?" video (developed by the Oklahoma DD Council) from the 2014 Oklahoma Family Support Newtork Joining Forces Conference.

 Congratulations Wanta Felty!